-Disaster Recovery (DR) came when the digital transformation peaked, and the need to recover from a disaster was almost immediate.
+Disaster Recovery (DR) gained prominence as digital transformation reached its peak, making the ability to recover from a disaster almost immediate and non-negotiable.

-Cloud Disaster Recovery is an ideal solution for business continuity during disasters such as power outages, network disruptions, and natural calamities.
+Cloud DR solutions have emerged as an ideal approach for ensuring business continuity during unexpected events such as power outages, network disruptions, or natural calamities.

 But is Disaster Recovery just a solution to an unfortunate event, or is there something more to it?